Adequate Seven: Split

-After Adequate Seven
+Post disbanding

 Many members of the band have gone on to have further success in the music industry after the demise of Adequate Seven.
 Gavin Fitzjohn joined Get Cape.
 Wear Cape.
 Fly in early 2007 and toured and recorded with the band for 18 months before leaving to join Paolo Nutini’s band, with whom he still plays.
 Tom Pinder has also played with Get Cape Wear Cape Fly since early 2008, and also plays alongside Fitzjohn with Paolo Nutini's band, including numerous TV appearances.

 Will Davies has had success with the Cardiff-based rock quartet Attack!
 Attack! who are touring the UK and Europe extensively to support the release of their first album.
 The band are also featured on the latest addition of Activisions Guitar Hero 5 as well as having had their single "You and Me" included in an episode of Beverly Hills 90210.

 Fitzjohn, Pinder and Davies also play in the ska band Capital City Ska alongside Adequate Seven's former manager Matt Redd, which has also occasionally featured Pete Barnes on guitar.

 Fitzjohn also plays with The Barry Horns and has played horns for Super Furry Animals, Manic Street Preachers and Imelda May.
+He been a touring member of the Stereophonics since 2018, and appears on various recordings.
 He also appeared in the 2018 Ghost album Prequelle.

 Jamie Searle played with London-based hardcore band March of the Raptors with members of Fireapple Red from 2010 - 2013.

+Legacy

+By the time Adequate Seven split up in 2006, they had played nearly 600 gigs all over Europe and had recorded 6 BBC sessions, 2 albums and an EP.
+The band left a unique musical legacy which has continued to influence bands around the world.
+Drowned in Sound featured Adequate Seven in an article about UK bands that were pushing the boundaries of punk rock in the 2000s.
+In 2009, Here On Earth was named by Music News as one of ten albums that define the 21st Century.
+Songs Of Innocence And Experience was featured in a greatest unheard albums list in the NME in February 2012.